chumpitized/concurrent_virtual_arena_allocator/README.md

 }
 ```

-This approach looks very simple to the one I used, but it behaves a little differently.
+This approach looks very similar to the one I used, but it behaves a little differently.
 Everything relating to `a->curr_offset` is identical, as is the `.load()` of `a->committed` and the use of a CAS loop.
 The difference lies in _when_ we commit our memory inside that loop.

 In the code above, we wait on a successful update to `a->committed` before calling `VirtualAlloc` to commit new pages.
 This makes a sort of sense: You want whatever thread won the `compare_exchange_weak` contest to update `a->committed` and commit the correct number of pages.
 The only issue is that, once you update `a->committed`, any thread is free to allocate memory up to that offset regardless of that memory's status.
-This means an interrupt could strike at the worst moment — right when `a->committed` changes but before `VirtualAlloc` commits — and allow allocations to uncommitted memory.
+This means an interrupt could strike at the worst moment — right when `a->committed` changes but before `VirtualAlloc` commits — and permit allocations to uncommitted memory.
 (This will cause an access violation and kill your process.)

 It might be a fun experiment to think about how you would solve this problem.